zwave-js/node-zwave-js/packages/config/api.md

     indexPath: string;
 };

-// Warning: (ae-missing-release-tag) "IndicatorMap" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "IndicatorMap" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type IndicatorMap = ReadonlyMap<number, string>;

-// Warning: (ae-missing-release-tag) "IndicatorPropertiesMap" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "IndicatorPropertiesMap" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type IndicatorPropertiesMap = ReadonlyMap<number, IndicatorProperty>;

-// Warning: (ae-missing-release-tag) "IndicatorProperty" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "IndicatorProperty" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class IndicatorProperty {